DAIFerraraGraf/dai-lab-http-infrastructure/README.md

       - traefik.http.services.javaserver.loadbalancer.sticky=true
       - traefik.http.services.javaserver.loadbalancer.sticky.cookie.name=StickyCookie
 ```
 We don't have to specify a sticky cookie for the java server because our web page is stateless.
-So we don't need to keep
+So, we don't need to keep
 the session of the user on the same server.

+// TODO
 To test the sticky sessions, we added logs inside the java server.
 We can see the logs inside the command line and check
 with the docker header which instance of the java server is responding.

 ## Step 7: Securing Traefik with HTTPS

-To secure Traefik with HTTPS, we have to modify the docker compose file to mount the new configuration file and map the
+To secure Traefik with HTTPS, we must modify the docker compose file to mount the new configuration file and map the
 new volume for the certificates.
 We also need to add the 443 port to be able to make an HTTPS connection.

 ```